Myanmar protesters, undaunted by killings, march again

 Stark video shot Wednesday night at the main hospital there showed grieving relatives collecting the blood-soaked bodies of family members who were shot.
 Some relatives sobbed uncontrollably, while others looked in shock at the scene around them.

-Protesters in Mandalay flashed a three-fingered anti-coup salute on Thursday as they rode their motorbikes to follow a funeral procession for Kyal Sin, also known by her Chinese name Deng Jia Xi, a university student who was killed as she attended a demonstration on Wednesday.
+Protesters in Mandalay flashed a three-fingered salute of resistance on Thursday as they rode their motorbikes to follow a funeral procession for Kyal Sin, also known by her Chinese name Deng Jia Xi, a university student who was killed as she attended a demonstration on Wednesday.
 The black hearse that carried her remains had a photo of her on the windshield, and the hearse was preceded by a truck full of floral bouquets.
 Many thousands of people attended.

 In the central city of Monywa, which has turned out huge crowds of protesters on an almost daily basis, a memorial service was held Thursday before a protest march began.
 At least eight people were reported to have been killed on Wednesday.